 In this regard, consider a simple experiment with a gas in a sealed cylinder, as shown in the figure below.
 As the piston moves downward and decreases the volume and the pressure, the gas is compressed, and the molecules are now closer together, i.e., the density of the gas increases, and more molecules impact over a smaller area of the cylinder.
-Similarly, if the piston moves upward, the volume and pressure decrease, so the gas density decreases.
+Because work is also done on the gas to compress it, its temperature will also increase.
+Similarly, if the piston moves upward, the volume and pressure decrease, so the gas density decreases, and its temperature also decreases.
 Therefore, it can be concluded that a gas flow in which the density, , varies in either space and/or time is called a compressible flow.
-In contrast, a flow in which the density is constant everywhere is called an incompressible flow.
+In contrast, a flow where the density is constant everywhere is called an incompressible flow.

 All gas flows are compressible to a lesser or greater degree.
-However, many gasdynamic and aerodynamic problems can be modeled as incompressible without significant accuracy loss.
-This distinction is important because solving problems involving compressibility effects is generally much more complicated than those that can be classified as incompressible.
+However, many gas-dynamic and aerodynamic problems can be modeled as incompressible without significant accuracy loss.
+This distinction is important because solving problems involving compressibility effects is generally much more complicated than those classified as incompressible.

-Gases are always compressible because they have molecules that are relatively far apart.
+Gases are always compressible because they have molecules that are relatively far apart, so there is plenty of space to squeeze them closer together.
 Therefore, the density of gases changes readily with even modest changes in temperature and pressure.
 In a gas, the density is related to temperature and pressure by the ideal gas law, given by .
 The change in pressure in a fluid, , may be written as

-Liquids, however, are difficult to compress because the molecules are closer together (but are still very mobile), and for most problems, liquids may be considered as incompressible.
-Only when sound propagation needs to be considered in liquids is it necessary to consider the physics of their compressibility.
+Liquids, however, are difficult to compress because the molecules are closer together (but they are still very mobile), and for most problems, liquids may be considered entirely incompressible.
+It is necessary to consider the physics of compressibility in liquids only when sound propagation effects need to be considered.
 For a liquid, the density is related to temperature as a coefficient of expansion, just as in a solid.

 Under flow conditions that involve only slight changes in velocity or pressure, even gases may be considered incompressible.
 This assumption is usually appropriate for low-speed flow or what might be called low subsonic flows, i.e., flows where the flow velocities are much less than the speed of sound.
 However, the flow must always be considered compressible for flows at higher subsonic speeds, especially those involving shock waves.

 The Mach number is often used to measure the significance of compressibility effects.
-The study of compressible flows is relevant to problems associated with high-speed aircraft, jet engines, rocket motors, rockets, spacecraft exiting and re-entering the atmosphere, etc. In the figure below, which schematically shows the flow about a wing’s cross-section, the free-stream Mach number varies from low subsonic to supersonic.
+The study of compressible flows is relevant to problems associated with high-speed aircraft, jet engines, rocket motors, rockets, spacecraft exiting and re-entering the atmosphere, etc. The figure below schematically shows the flow about a wing’s cross-section; the free-stream Mach number varies from low subsonic to supersonic.
 It is apparent that the effects of the Mach number are significant, and the flow patterns about the wing change significantly.

 Summary & Closure

-Turbulent flows are generally the most difficult to understand and predict because, by their very nature, turbulence is unsteady and non-deterministic, so statistical methods must describe it.
+Turbulent flows are generally the most difficult to understand and predict because turbulence is unsteady and non-deterministic, so statistical methods must be used to describe it.
 Most practical problems in aerodynamics involve turbulent flows of one kind or another, which contain eddies of various scales.
-The accurate prediction of turbulent flows remains a challenge, but progress continues to be made in this area, and researchers are working to improve the understanding of turbulence and its role in aerodynamics.
+Accurately predicting turbulent flows remains a challenge, but progress continues to be made in this area, and researchers are working to improve the understanding of turbulence and its role in aerodynamics.

-- For a Boeing 787 at its cruise condition, is the flow over the wing likely to be incompressible or compressible, and why?
+- For a Boeing 787 in its cruise condition, is the flow over the wing likely to be incompressible or compressible, and why?